static site checker

 ssc (the Static Site Checker) is an opinionated HTML nit-picker,

-intended for people, such as its author, who hand code websites.
+intended for people, like its author, who hand code websites.
 It

-doesn't just check static websites for broken links, dubious syntax,
+doesn't just check static sites for broken links, dubious syntax, and

 perfectly legal but rather untidy, like its author.